Ingal nodded at Karl. “Now, stretch your stride. The muscles need to be pushed to gain strength.”

 She was not surprised Beowyn was there.
 He was perpetually hungry.
-She considered getting the recipe from the cook.
-She could use it to bring him out of unconsciousness the next
+She thought, I should get the recipe from the cook so I can use its scent to bring him out of unconsciousness the

-time he got injured.
+next time he got injured.
 She took a bite just as Captain Tamir entered the room and strode over to Beowyn.
 He spoke a few words and Beowyn went from nodding to pale faced.
-Then he

-Beowyn got up and walked over to her and Evon while Captain Tamir left the room.
+Captain Tamir left the room and Beowyn walked over to her and Evon.
 “It seems my uncle and his ward are here to see you and offer their help.
-I told Tamir to bring them
+I told Tamir to bring them in.”

 Evon nodded and continued eating.
 Roselyn decided to do likewise, but faster than she had been.
 The idea of leaving any of the food on her plate was out of the question.
 She

 managed to get three more bites in and down before the large form of Baron Loegaire stepped into the doorway of the dining room.
-Lady Morrigan was with him, beautiful as ever in a pale green
+Lady Morrigan was with him, in a pale green gown that revealed

-gown that revealed both her long neck and ample breasts without quite being risqué.
-Her coal-black hair done up with two combs, she was the epitome of Anglian high fashion.
+both her long neck and ample breasts without quite being risqué.
+Her coal-black hair done up with two combs, the epitome of Anglian high fashion.

-Roselyn immediately felt jealous and tried to suppress her feelings at the same time.
-She noticed a slight smile flicker over Evon’s lips before her cousin’s eyes returned to the baron and
+Roselyn suppressed the jealousy that rose but noticed a slight smile flicker over Evon’s lips before her cousin’s eyes returned to the baron.